Changing with the Times

 March 22, 1976

 PAL reached the 30,000,000 in revenue passengers carried.
 The 30 millionth passenger flew onboard PR113, from Manila to Davao.

 November 02, 1976

 All-PAL service to Europe began with a McDonnell Douglas DC-10 flight to Amsterdam Schiphol via Karachi.
 This followed the end of PAL’s joint service arrangements with the Dutch carrier KLM on November 1st.

 November 3, 1977

-A special stockholder’s meeting was held to approve the increase of the authorized capital of PAL from PHP 25 million to PHP 250 million, which led the return of the airline to government control, 13 years after it was privatized.
-Government now owned 99.4% of PAL.
+A special stockholder’s meeting was held to approve the increase of the authorized capital of PAL from PHP 25 million to PHP 250 million, which the return of the airline to government control, 13 years after it was privatized. now 99.4% of PAL.

 April 01, 1977

 New weekly DC-8 services to Kuala Lumpur and Jakarta increased PAL’s network to 15 international points, including six Asian routes.

 PAL accepted its first twin-engine widebody aircraft, the Airbus A300, dubbed “The Love Bus”.
 This kicks off a mutually productive relationship with the European Airbus.